UAF-RCS/uaf-rcs-hpc-docs/third-party-software/singularity.md

 * Debian 7 (wheezy) or 8 (jessie)
 * RHEL7

 Images will need to be created on a system that the user has Administrator access to and **users cannot create Singularity images on Chinook itself**.
-Information on building a container can be located [https://sylabs.io/guides/3.2/user-guide/build_a_container.html](via Singularity's documentation)
+Information on building a container can be located [https://sylabs.io/guides/3.2/user-guide/build_a_container.html] (via Singularity's documentation)